Barrington Research Reiterates Snap-on (SNA) Outperform Recommendation

 What are Other Shareholders Doing?

-SPXL - Direxion Daily S&P 500(R) Bull 3X Shares holds 3K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 3K shares, representing a decrease of 7.21%.
-The firm decreased its portfolio allocation in SNA by 1.74% over the last quarter.
+VTSMX - Vanguard Total Stock Market Index Fund Investor Shares holds 1,614K shares representing 3.04% ownership of the company.
+In it's prior filing, the firm reported owning 1,586K shares, representing an increase of 1.74%.
+The firm increased its portfolio allocation in SNA by 6.65% over the last quarter.

-Mitsubishi UFJ Trust & Banking holds 83K shares representing 0.16% ownership of the company.
-In it's prior filing, the firm reported owning 83K shares, representing a decrease of 0.65%.
-The firm increased its portfolio allocation in SNA by 5.08% over the last quarter.
+Geode Capital Management holds 1,388K shares representing 2.61% ownership of the company.
+In it's prior filing, the firm reported owning 1,372K shares, representing an increase of 1.12%.
+The firm increased its portfolio allocation in SNA by 6.12% over the last quarter.

-LINCOLN VARIABLE INSURANCE PRODUCTS TRUST - LVIP JPMorgan Select Mid Cap Value Managed Volatility Fund Standard Class holds 22K shares representing 0.04% ownership of the company.
-In it's prior filing, the firm reported owning 24K shares, representing a decrease of 5.27%.
-The firm increased its portfolio allocation in SNA by 4.90% over the last quarter.
+Charles Schwab Investment Management holds 1,269K shares representing 2.39% ownership of the company.
+In it's prior filing, the firm reported owning 1,155K shares, representing an increase of 9.02%.
+The firm increased its portfolio allocation in SNA by 12.24% over the last quarter.

-AVUSX - Avantis U.S. Equity Fund Institutional Class holds 1K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 1K shares, representing an increase of 23.97%.
-The firm increased its portfolio allocation in SNA by 31.67% over the last quarter.
+Jpmorgan Chase holds 1,247K shares representing 2.35% ownership of the company.
+In it's prior filing, the firm reported owning 1,321K shares, representing a decrease of 5.91%.
+The firm decreased its portfolio allocation in SNA by 1.63% over the last quarter.

-Wolf Group Capital Advisors holds 13K shares representing 0.02% ownership of the company.
-In it's prior filing, the firm reported owning 15K shares, representing a decrease of 13.68%.
-The firm decreased its portfolio allocation in SNA by 99.91% over the last quarter.
+VIMSX - Vanguard Mid-Cap Index Fund Investor Shares holds 1,236K shares representing 2.33% ownership of the company.
+In it's prior filing, the firm reported owning 1,230K shares, representing an increase of 0.48%.
+The firm increased its portfolio allocation in SNA by 4.73% over the last quarter.

-There are 1484 funds or institutions reporting positions in Snap-on.
-This is an increase of 71 owner(s) or 5.02% in the last quarter.
-Average portfolio weight of all funds dedicated to SNA is 0.28%, an increase of 18.06%.
-Total shares owned by institutions decreased in the last three months by 1.13% to 50,210K shares.
-The put/call ratio of SNA is 0.83, indicating a bullish outlook.

 Snap-on Background Information